george-chou/MIC/README.md

 ## Medical Image Enhancement (MIE) ##

-The source code of MIE is in `MedicalImageEnhancement.py`
+The source code of MIE is in _MedicalImageEnhancement.py_.

-<b>Table 1</b> shows the comparison of the three filters including smoothing, sharpening, edge detection in the aspects of kernel, experiment demo and time cost of running.
-The way of achieving filter is to use kernel to perform convolution operation on 3D images.
+_Table 1_ compares the three filters, including smoothing, sharpening, edge detection in the aspects of the kernel, experiment demo, and time cost of running.
+The way of achieving a filter is to use the filter to perform convolution operations on 3D images.

 <div align=center>
     <b>Table 1: Comparison of different filters</b><br>